Tourism 2040: The keys that will shape the future of travel

 According to Hosteltur *4 and Club Med, these are the motivations that are defining tourism in 2025 and beyond:

-• Bleisure on the rise: The mix of work and leisure is making a strong comeback, especially around events and congresses.
+• Bleisure on the rise: The blend of business and leisure is back in force, especially around events and conferences.

-• Travel according to mood: You choose your destination according to what you need to feel: calm, creativity or adventure.
+• Travel according to mood: The destination is chosen according to what one needs to feel: calm, creativity, or adventure.

 • Regenerative tourism: They want to leave places better than they found them.

-• Coolcations: Escaping the heat is in: Nordic summers and mountain retreats.
+• Coolcations: Escaping the heat is in fashion: Nordic summers and mountain retreats.

-• Value consciousness: 83% of travelers say price is key, but many prioritize quality over quantity.
+• Awareness of value: 83% of travelers say that price is key, but many prioritize quality over quantity.

-*4. What are the 7 trends that will define the way we travel in 2025 - hosteltur.com
+*4. What are the 7 trends that will define the way of traveling in 2025 - hosteltur.com

 What's next?

-This is not just a tourism boom.
+This is not just a tourist boom.
 It is a transformation.
 The future of hospitality will be:

 • Globally connected, but with local roots

-• Driven by values, not only by economic value
+• Driven by values, not just economic value

-As a hotelier, you're not offering rooms.
-You're creating experiences.
-The brands that understand what moves travelers will be the ones they choose, recommend and remember.
+As a hotelier, you are not offering rooms.
+You are creating experiences.
+The brands that understand what motivates travelers will be the ones they choose, recommend, and remember.

 Read more